-The Dow AgroSciences Travel Award was established in 2011 to facilitate student travel to the APS Annual Meeting so students working on commercial disease management solutions have an opportunity to present findings from their studies and interact with plant pathologists from around the world.
+The Dow AgroSciences fund was established in 2011 to facilitate student travel to the APS Annual Meeting so students working on commercial disease management solutions have an opportunity to present findings from their studies and interact with plant pathologists from around the world.

 Dow AgroSciences, a wholly owned subsidiary of The Dow Chemical Company, began in 1989 as DowElanco, a joint venture between the plant sciences businesses of The Dow Chemical Company and Eli Lilly and Company.
 In 1997, DowElanco was renamed Dow AgroSciences when Dow acquired 100 percent ownership of the business from Lilly.